Azurelol/StratusFramework/README.md

 ---
 ##Contact

-As I am still but a student, I appreciate any and all constructive feedback on how to improve the framework.
-Shoot me an [email](ckpsm@live.com) if need be.
+If you discover any bugs or have any and all constructive feedback on how to improve the framework, feel free to contact me.